fearofcode/dotfiles-macos-old/README.md

 - `new_linux_machine_setup_ubuntu.sh` on Ubuntu.
 The result will mostly resemble the screenshot but will just have vanilla i3.
 - `new_mac_machine_setup.sh` (doesn't give you i3)

+## Todo

+- JSX is a mess right now.
+Sorry.
+- Haven't done anything with go and not much with Rust so they probably need more work.